 This course is an introduction to the variety of rhetorical and literary strategies appearing in the Bible.
 Students will read selected texts from the Old and New Testaments to study modes of discourse appearing throughout scripture.
-Offered: on demand; Prerequisite: COM 111; Recommended: COM 112

 LIT 335 Literature of C. S. Lewis